billzhonggz/PersonalWebsite/cv/index.md

 ## Publications

 * March 2016
-  * *Mining Association Rules from Educational Data to Improve Teaching and Learning Outcomes* at *FITAT 2016: The 9th International Conference on Frontiers of Information Technology, Applications and Tools*
+  * **Clement Leung, Chunyan Ji, Junru Zhong**, *Mining Association Rules from Educational Data to Improve Teaching and Learning Outcomes* at *FITAT 2016: The 9th International Conference on Frontiers of Information Technology, Applications and Tools*

 ## Projects